doug-101/TreeTag/README.md

   can be undone.
 * The data from a two TreeTag files can be merged together.
 * Files can be imported and exported to or from both TreeLine and CSV files.
+* Files can be exported to indented text files.
 * TreeTag can interface with a Kinto storage server to store and retrieve files from the cloud.